docindata/web_scraping/README.md

 1. Restaurant data: Scrape data about all Gothenburg's restaurants in the website the fork and analyze the data to uncover the most popular restaurants.

-2. Restaurant data: Use Google's native API (Places API) to query restaurants in Gothenburg and analyze the data
+2. Restaurant data: Use SERP-api to query restaurants in Gothenburg and analyze the data

-3. Build a dashboard to share the results of the analysis
+3. Build a dashboard to share the results of the analysis (Bokeh, Streamlit, Dash, etc.)

 ## Lessons